influxdata/docs-v2/content/influxdb/v2.0/monitor-alert/custom-checks.md

 see [Create a task](/influxdb/v2.0/process-data/manage-tasks/create-task) for information about adding it to InfluxDB.

 {{% note %}}
-This script does not send an email alert.
+Creating a custom check does not send a notification email.
 For information on how to create notification emails, see [Create notification endpoints](/influxdb/v2.0/monitor-alert/notification-endpoints/create), [Create notification rules](/influxdb/v2.0/monitor-alert/notification-rules/create),